riacataquian/Playground-Producer-Consumer/README.md

 iex -S mix
 ```

-This will automatically since it is declared in our mix.exs.
+GenServer will automatically be started since it is declared in our mix.exs.

 See [docs](http://elixir-lang.org/docs/stable/elixir/Application.html) to learn more about Elixir's Application.